YamiGitzune/Waven-Translation/tools/readme.md

 # Getting the necessary JSON Files
 1. a Programm called AssetStudio, this Programm allows you to open Unity Packaged Files.
 2.To access the original French JSONs we are opening "YOUR INSTALL LOCATION\Waven\Waven_Data\StreamingAssets\AssetBundles\core\localization.fr-fr" and extract all the files into a new Folder
+4. create a Folder called "Generation" in the extraction Folder
-3. after that we use my PowerShell script "GenerateJSON.ps1" in the extraction Folder, it creates a Folder called "Generation" which has the Files with the correct order for the "Waven Merge.exe" later
+3. after that we use my PowerShell script "GenerateJSON.ps1" in the extraction Folder, it creates JSONs that are in the Format for the "Waven Merger.exe", with some minor bugs atm.
+These need to be ironed out by hand while translating.

 # Merging the files
 1. Please Check the Waven Merger folder for this